awjuliani/dfp/README.md

 6. Use `cd` to navigate into the top directory of the repo on your machine

-7. Launch Jupyter by entering
+7. Launch Jupyter and Tensorboard both by using tmux
     ```bash
+    tmux

     jupyter notebook
     ```
+    `CTL+B, C` to open a new tmux window, then

+    ```
+    cd './dfp'
+    tensorboard --logdir=worker_0:'./train_0',...worker_n:'./train_n'
+    ```
+    Where n depends on number of workers used in async training.

-    and, using your browser, navigate to the URL shown in the terminal output (usually http://localhost:8888/)
+    Once both jupyter and tensorboard are running, using your browser, navigate to the URLs shown in the terminal output (usually http://localhost:8888/ for Jupyter Notebook and http://localhost:6006/ for Tensorboard)